piukhq/zephyrus/README.md

 The provided example is sufficient as a basic configuration, but modification may be required for specific use-cases.

-The `.env` file contains connection parameters for the two major services used in the project; PostgreSQL and Redis.
-The default connection parameters assume a local instance of these services listening on ports 51234 (PostgreSQL) and 61234 (Redis.)
+The `.env` file contains connection parameters for RabbitMQ used in the project; The default connection parameters assume a local instance of these services listening on ports 55672 (RabbitMQ)

 To quickly create docker containers for the required services: